Total of people that favorited this listing

 This hands-on cooking weekend will take place in the town of Cirencester, England.

 All meals are included during your culinary weekend.
 The Organic Farm Shop and its organic gardens will provide you the inspiration for the dishes created throughout the weekend.
 Soups, salads, nibbles, sweet treats will be part of the menu during this hands on vegetarian cooking holiday.
+The food will be mainly plant based including some dairy and eggs from the farm.
+Vegan and gluten free options are available, please notify when booking.
+Food is 100% organic.

 Start from the Norman Arch in Cirencester or you can start from the gate as above.
 The first half of this walk is on a permissive path through woodland, opened by Abbey Home Farm and Dillies Farm.
 15 minutes on a minor road at the northern end of the route connects the permissive path with the public footpath, along the River Churn at the bottom of Perrots Brook hill.